 Section 2 – Annual dues: The amount required for annual dues shall be $50 US each year, unless changed by a majority vote of the members at an annual meeting of the full membership.
 Continued membership is contingent upon being up-to-date on membership dues.
 Student membership for residents, fellows and graduate students is free.

 Section 3 – Rights of members: Each member shall be eligible to appoint one voting representative to cast the member’s vote in association elections.

 Section 5 – Non-voting membership: The board shall have the authority to establish and define non-voting categories of membership.
 Student members are non-voting.

 ARTICLE III – Meetings of Members

-Section 3 – Special meetings: Special meetings may be called by the chair, the Executive Committee, or a simple majority of the board of directors.
+Section 3 – Special meetings: Special meetings may be called by the president, the Executive Committee, or a simple majority of the board of directors.
 A petition signed by five percent of voting members may also call a special meeting.

 Section 4 – Notice of meetings: Printed notice of each meeting shall be given to each voting member, by e-mail or other means, not less than two weeks prior to the meeting.